margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 and knows her story
 and leaves room for all to grow in their own way.

-## Stars Twinkling At Each Other ##
-In the darkness of the night, all the stars twinkle and shine.
-They are all loving each other like bright lights glowing, and flickering.

---I see you winking at me.
---I wonder what good you have to share with me.
---I wink back and wish you the best.

---This love is like a star twinkling at another star, --sharing the light in the middle of the night, --dancing with one another in the symphony of the night sky.

---Everyone can see you winking at me.
---They can see the start of a new friendship.
---It's like all the other stars in the sky sharing the light and love --In a universal dance of peace, love, and joy.

-## Healing from Weird Words ##
-Oh my gosh!
-Those words in all capital letters I sent.
-Those hateful comments.
-That jealous message.
-Those awful reactions.
-I am so sorry.

-I know, it's so petty.
-I was so hateful.
-I was trying to seek revenge.
-I felt so hurt, and so offended.
-It's hard to take back.

-Oh my gosh!
-I was making fun of myself.
-I was afraid of the bullying.
-I felt so angry and so much of the weight and blame.

-Thank you for forgiving me.

-I am glad to write with more order, grace, and punctuality.

-## Healing from Email Attacks ##

 ## Opening Up, Anger, Strife ##
 Shoving the things down that I should not share.
 Feeling uncomfortable, embarassed, and over-exposed.
 It's ok...
 I can rise up another day.

-## Industry 2.0 ##
-I am a highway girl.
-I love to pray when I drive.
-My thought moves slowly.
-The white and brown trucks remind me of modern-day horse and buggy cars.
-I have the freedom to process information.
-I can hear the beauty of the sounds.
-I open my eyes to new people in roadside hotels and at gas stations.
-I cherish the order and harmony of all the cars driving together through mid-day traffic.
-I remember the long drives from VA through TN and back down to NC.

-The internet is the new highway to Truth.
-Anything and everything can be uncovered, discovered, and captured.
-There's so much love, joy, happiness, beauty, and grace to share online.
-There are so many words of wisdom to express.

-Everyone interconnects online in the way the highway connected people in new ways.
-New connections can be made, and old connections can be revived.
-But be careful what you share.
-All the information moves so quickly.
-Some of it is advertisement, like the billboards on the side of the road, with an attention-seeking image, but no authentic response back.
-And there's a quick way to vent, compare, compete, or be exposed to things you may not want to be exposed to.

-## The CTO of Your Home ##
-Being the CTO of your house, your home.
-Controlling your searches, your emails, your time online, your social media usage.
-Being aware of the boundaries.

-## Georgia ##
-Traditionally, there's racism in Georgia.
-As I look more deeply, I see how White Americans are innocent.
-The land has been taken back, restored, and freed from slavery.
-There are white-only plantations, and African Americans who have taken back the land.
-There are White Americans and African Americans eating together at diners.
-Thank you, God, for the good you do through your Christian brothers and sisters.
-Martin Luther King, Jr.'s work was so powerful.
-Your eyes were on the prize all along, leading your people along.

-## Why Am I Being Tracked? ##
-Why am I being tracked?
-Why is someone viewing all my posts that I share?
-Why is someone looking me up when I don't know them?
-Why is someone knowing everything about me when I have never met them?
-Why is someone using my information?

-## Same Roads, New View ##
-I have driven down these roads before, but I see them, the people, the homes in a new light.
-Everything grows richer, deeper, fuller, and more alive.
-I see the beauty, not the poverty.

-## Looking Deeper, Looking Wider ##
-Looking deeper, looking wider, I find my home, and the truth within I find the place where everyone, everything is interconnected where bad memories are replaced, new pictures captured

 ## Letting It Go and Moving On ##
 I let it all go, and I got in the car.